How can stock-outs for Retail and E-Commerce brands be reduced by using Predictive Analysis?

 By aggregating data from omnichannel commerce using predictive analytics, brands can forecast consumer behavior, anticipate market trends, optimize business processes, and predict periods in which stock outs are most likely to occur.

 It can help them take preventative measures to improve overall supply chain management.
-We will review the use cases and examples of predictive analytics case studies in retail and e-commerce:

-• Inventory Management
+1. Inventory Management

-It is an integral part of a thriving business that ensures product availability and timely delivery.
 Predictive analytics in business helps retailers avoid out-of-stock conditions by anticipating optimal inventory levels.
 Additionally, it helps create delivery routes that improve operational efficiency, reduce costs, and boost customer satisfaction.

 For instance, Carrefour uses data analytics to optimize inventory management.
 It collects data from warehouses, stores, and websites to reduce stock outages and excess stock and predict demand and supply.

-• Personalized Experiences
+2. Personalized Experiences

+According to McKinsey, 76% of consumers are most likely to purchase from a brand that offers personalized experiences.
 In e-commerce, predictive analytics and big data solutions have allowed brands to make connections between various data points.
 Brands that offer product recommendations to customers by analyzing behavioral patterns such as previous order history, shopping cart, and purchase frequency, create pleasant online shopping experiences.
-According to McKinsey, 76% of consumers are most likely to purchase from a brand that offers personalized experiences.

 For instance, using predictive analytics, Macy's department store managed to increase sales by 10% in 3 months by sending personalized emails based on user data.
 This increase in sales for such a large retailer is substantial in less than three months.
 Also, by analyzing consumer purchases and browsing history, Amazon has generated up to 35% of sales through product recommendations.